 Skip to main content

-Business Fundamentals in Europe
+Business Fundamentals in Europe: London, Paris, Rome

-Application Deadline: 15 February 2023
+Application Deadline: 15 February 2024

 DESTINATIONS: England (London), France (Paris), Italy (Rome)

-Business visits (tentative): Amazon, Mini Cooper/BMW, HSBC, Intel, Bank of England, the International Accounting Standards Board (England); Disney, Microsoft, Goldman Sachs, GE Healthcare, Danone, Nike (France); Bulgari, Boeing, Amazon, Department of Commerce/US Commercial Service, Google, and Deloitte or other Big Four accounting firms, Pirelli (Italy).
+Business visits (tentative): Amazon, Mini Cooper/BMW, HSBC, Intel, Bank of England, the International Accounting Standards Board (England); Disney, Microsoft, Goldman Sachs, GE Healthcare, Danone, Nike (France); Bulgari, Boeing, Amazon, Department of Commerce/US Commercial Service, Google, Deloitte or other Big Four accounting firms, Pirelli (Italy).

 Cultural visits (subject to change—some with the group, others available on your own during free time):